 Alix was originally named Toddsville after Joseph Todd who first came to the area in the spring of 1900 from Michigan, USA.
 The original quarter, which the Todds homesteaded, eventually became the site of the Village of Alix.

 The Village of Alix was officially incorporated on June 3rd, 1907.
-As the C.P.R. was established in the area, the President of the C.P.R., Sir William Van Horne changed the name to Alix, after the first white woman settler in the area: Mrs. Alexia Westhead.
+As Canadian Pacific Railway was established in the area, the President of the Canadian Pacific Railway, Sir William Van Horne, changed the name to Alix, after the first white woman settler in the area, Mrs. Alexia Westhead.

 Alix was also home to Dr. Irene Parlby, who in 1921 was appointed Minister Without Portfolio when she was elected to the Provincial Government.
 She is one of the "Famous Five", captured in the sculpture of that name, honoring women who gave outstanding leadership and service to the Province of Alberta.